Rhodehamelk/mbira-modelling/README.md

 ## About the project
-The first objective is to describe a set of pitches of accurate tone and timbre by means of a mathematical model of an abstract mbira tine.

-- Objective 1 is to define a differential equation that describes the dampened sinusoidal motion of a struck mbira tine.
+- Objective 1 is to define a differential equation that describes the dampened sinusoidal motion of a struck mbira tine, and graph the oscillation.

 - Objective 2 is to give consideration to the timbre of the instrument.
 Ideas are: to use FM synthesis to simulate the rasp of a thumb sliding off of a displaced tine; and to use resonance to simulate, well, the resonance of the soundboard.